Determining a Points Configuration from a Subset of the Pairwise Distances: The Extremal Setting

+Since $F$ is bipartite, every clique of $G$ uses vertices from at most two clusters, and two clusters form a clique exactly when the corresponding vertices of $F$ are adjacent.
+Thus $\omega(G)=2k$. \end{proof}

-\paragraph{Reconstructing $3$ points on the 3-Regular tree requires $\Omega(n^2)$ distances}
+\paragraph{Reconstructing $3$ points on the $3$-regular tree requires $\Omega(n^2)$ distances}

-It is natural to ask whether we can find analogs of \Cref{THM : Worst-Case-Bound-Line} for subsets $S$ of metric spaces that are not $\R$ or $S^1$.
+It is natural to ask whether we can find analogs of Theorem \ref{THM : Worst-Case-Bound-Line} for subsets $S$ of metric spaces that are not $\R$ or $S^1$.
 We now consider the 3-regular tree $\mathbb{T}_3$ with the graph metric.
-We give an example of a set $\mathcal{P}$ of size $\Omega(n^2)$ for which we cannot fully reconstruct a subset $S'$ of size 3.
+We give an example with quadratically many known distances for which no subset of size 3 is reconstructable.

+Consider the infinite binary tree, and associate each vertex of distance $\ell$ from some root $r$ with a length $\ell$ string over $\{0,1\}$.
+Fix $m$, and let